JaysonPye/Journal/2024/january.md

 - If no kids for parent ---- have something saying click the man to add your kid
 - Look into mass emails for level check results

+- TODO: Add name to student searches
+- TODO: Add gakunen to to the fields displayed by student searches
+- TODO: Male/fem to fields displayed by sudent searches

+- Searches parameters TODAY

+report function
+certificate
+ss csv
+multi ips

+notifications links to notifications/show and sends that notification ID, it should send the support request id and go to the support request

+notification send lacks input validation editing also removes image tags

+- take tracking off the wiki

+deleting homework resources gives a dead page instead of success from the OUTER

+remove references to classes
+make the popout box stuff stay inside the box with narrow frames (md lg etc)

+NO IP
+oi
+ueno
+kanamecho
+saginomiya has star
+togoshi has a star